kozraf/Jenkins_with_TF/readme.md

 ## How to test it quickly?

-Well - try my https://github.com/kozraf/RafK8clstr which is an 3-node K8 cluster deployed using Vagrant also has an integration with following repository.
+Well - try my https://github.com/kozraf/RafK8clstr which is an 3-node K8 cluster deployed using Vagrant and it will allow you to deploy content of this repo using a simple setup.bat file.